 Why Additional Rental Coverage May Be Redundant

-In most cases, as long as you are using the rental car strictly for personal use, your auto insurance policy will cover the rental if you are the at-fault driver in a collision.
-Your health insurance would cover your medical bills if you were injured in an accident, and if your belongings are stolen from a rental car, your homeowners or renters insurance would cover you (assuming you have off-premises coverage).
+In most cases, if you are using the rental car strictly for personal use, your auto insurance policy will cover the rental if you are the at-fault driver in a collision.
+Your health insurance would cover your medical bills if you were injured in an accident, and if your belongings are stolen from a rental car, your homeowners or renters’ insurance would cover you (assuming you have off-premises coverage).

 On top of all that, if you’re using a major credit card to pay for your rental, then purchasing rental coverage at the counter may be redundant.
 Many credit card companies offer rental car coverage as a perk, so before paying for rental coverage at the counter, make a quick call to the number on the back of your card and ask if this is a benefit you have as a cardholder.